sisby-folk/tinkerers-smithing/README.md

 This ruins the idea of having "sentimental" gear you improve and maintain over time.
 Finding mending villagers is also immensely boring - but the XP cost is too punishing otherwise.

-To combat this, TSmithing introduces work-free unit repair, "de-working" with netherite, material-upgrading.
+To combat this, TSmithing introduces work-free unit repair, "de-working" with netherite, and material-upgrading.

 ## Design - Cost in Minecraft